Dr Silvia Espelt Bombin

 Another strand of my research focuses on the Spanish Empire through the specific case of Panama.
 My PhD thesis (2011) was entitled “A free coloured elite?
 Trade, identity and social mobility in Panama City, 1700-1770”.
 It analysed a lengthy lawsuit between Europeans and African descendants in the context of the Bourbon Reforms that led to the free trade decrees.
 My work challenged historiographic understandings of race in Spanish America by showing that Panama’s free African descendants shaped the empire’s eighteenth century racial policies through their notarial petitions, that blood-based arguments used to exclude people of colour from trade had their origins in economic motives originated by the Bourbon reforms, and that the elite of colour employed a combination of individual and collective mechanisms for upward socio-economic mobility.
 An article and several chapters have come out of this research, and I am now working towards the publication of the monograph and another article.

-I am interested in supervising students working on most aspects of Latin America and the Caribbean, especially the history of early modern colonisation, resistance, slavery, free people of African origin and descent, and indigenous peoples in Spanish America, Brazil and the French colonies in South American and the Caribbean.
+I am interested in supervising students working on most aspects of Latin America and the Caribbean, especially the history of early modern colonisation, resistance, slavery, free people of African origin and descent, and indigenous peoples.
 I am also interested in early modern exploration and first encounters.

 - HIH1038 - The Transatlantic Slave Trade: Origins, Development and Impact